vgorloff/swift-everywhere-samples/Readme.md

    - `SaSwiftToolchainDirPath` - Path to Swift Toolchain you downloaded or built on step 1.

+4. Install "Protocol buffers" for Java and Swift sources generation `brew install protobuf swift-protobuf`

+5. (Optional) Generate models: `Scripts/GenerateModels.sh`

-4. Open `iOS/HelloJNI.xcodeproj` in Xcode and run it on Device or iOS Simulator.
+6. Open `iOS/HelloJNI.xcodeproj` in Xcode and run it on Device or iOS Simulator.

-5. Open folder `Android` in Android Studio and run it on Device or Android Simulator.
+7. Open folder `Android` in Android Studio and run it on Device or Android Simulator.